CERTCC/Vultron/docs/process_models/embargo_management.md

 acronym-form="singular+short"} are the actions that cause transitions between the states:

--   An embargo MAY be $propose$d.
+-   An embargo MAY be _propose_d.

--   Once proposed, it MAY be $accept$ed or $reject$ed.
+-   Once proposed, it MAY be _accept_ed or _reject_ed.

--   Once accepted, revisions MAY be $propose$d, which MAY, in turn, be
+-   Once accepted, revisions MAY be _propose_d, which MAY, in turn, be _accept_ed or _reject_ed.
-    $accept$ed or $reject$ed.

--   Finally, accepted embargoes MUST eventually $terminate$.
+-   Finally, accepted embargoes MUST eventually _terminate_.

 A summary of the available actions is shown as $\Sigma^{em}$ in [\[eq:em_symbols\]](#eq:em_symbols){reference-type="eqref"